Zeniel06/CW2025/README.md

 - Manages game over visual effects by dimming the board (30% opacity) and hiding active/ghost bricks for clear game state feedback
 - Retrieves and passes the final score to the GameOverPanel for display
 - Restores full visibility and opacity when restarting games
+- Implements dynamic window scaling system that maintains proportions and layout positions when the window is resized
+- Manages scene and root pane backgrounds to ensure proper fill colors at all window sizes

 ### 5. GameOverPanel
 **Location:** `src/main/java/com/comp2042/ui/GameOverPanel.java`